 The 2013 Cataclysm is a youthful and layered Pinot Noir.
 Winemaker Stephen Webber describes this wine as waiting to blossom.
 It’s great now, but holds much promise for the future.
 Enjoy now on special offer.

-Fruit hailing from Block 1 is named for the cataclysmic Missoula Floods.
-Marionberry, Bing cherry and black currant aromas mingle with fresh earth, wet stone, sage and baking spice.
+Fruit hailing from Block 1, which is named for the cataclysmic Missoula Floods.
+Aromas of marionberry, Bing cherry and black currant mingle with fresh earth, wet stone, sage and baking spice.
+Robust and savory.